Wildhoney/Doogle/README.md

 Getting Started
 ---------

-Similo is **very** to get up and running with.
+Similo is **very** simple to get up and running with.
 First of all you need to let Similo know which base URL we're going to be using.

 ```javascript
 var similo = require('similo-js')('http://www.example.com/');